Smooth sailing as Navico implements EDI solution

 “It’s been a great success.
 I’m very satisfied from the IT standpoint and I believe the logistics managers are satisfied as well”

-Navico, a global leader in marine electronics, Navico has successfully outsourced warehousing to FedEx – courtesy of an EDI tool EMDA developed.
+Navico, a global leader in marine electronics, successfully outsourced its warehousing to FedEx – courtesy of an EDI tool EMDA developed.

-When US-based marine electronic manufacturer Navico needed help to develop an electronic data interchange interface that could tie together its global operations with logistics giant FedEx, it navigated its way to New Zealand.
+When marine electronics manufacturer Navico needed help to develop an electronic data interchange interface that could tie its global operations into logistics giant FedEx, it navigated its way to New Zealand - and an Electronic Data Interchange (EDI) tool developed by longstanding partner EMDA.

-To help bring Navico and FedEx together, EMDA developed processes for exchanging information between SyteLine (CSI) and FedEx’s shipping system.
+To help bring Navico and FedEx together, EMDA took on the challenge of developing processes for exchanging information between Navico’s Infor SyteLine (CSI) ERP system - which Navico had been using for many years to run its international manufacturing and distribution facilities - and FedEx’s shipping system.

 Solution: Electronic Data Interchange (EDI)